ssarvate/CSDA-1050F18S1/SimaSarvate-304328/sprint 1/readme.md

 http://data.torontopolice.on.ca/datasets/red-light/data

 In addition, a shape file along with its associated files are being used in order to plot the camera and accident geopoints on a street map of Toronto.
-This is the centerline map of Toronto.
+This is the centreline map of Toronto.

 All data files can be found in the data folder of this project.